MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/software-requirements-for-database-servers-for-sharepoint-server-subscription-edition.md

 description: "Introduces articles that describe software and other requirements for SharePoint Server Subscription Edition."
 ---

-# Software Requirements for Database Servers for SharePoint Server Subscription Edition
+# Software requirements for Database Servers for SharePoint Server Subscription Edition

 [!INCLUDE [appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]